If you own land with others, you are a joint owner of land. Each unique combination of owners is considered a different joint ownership.

 - Joint owners holding land as tenants in common own a particular share in the land, so each joint owner is assessed on their particular share in the land.

-- Joint owners holding land as joint tenants equally share in the land.
-We therefore simply divide the land by the number of joint tenants to get each individual’s share.
+- Joint owners holding land as joint tenants equally share in the land, so we simply divide the land by the number of joint tenants to establish each individual’s share.

-If we assess the jointly owned land under both the joint ownership assessment and your individual assessment, we use a formula to apply a deduction to your individual assessment.
+If we assess the jointly owned land under both the joint ownership assessment and your individual assessment, we use a formula to apply a deduction to your individual assessment to take into account that you pay land tax on your jointly owned land separately.

 About the joint ownership deduction

-You only receive a deduction in your individual assessment, if the jointly owned land was assessed in the joint ownership assessment.
+You only receive a deduction in your individual assessment if the land you own jointly was assessed in the joint ownership assessment.

 Your individual assessment will list all the land you own and your deduction is detailed on page 2 of your individual assessment.